chrisbrowneanu/ENGN2226/assessment.md

 *  [PCD (PDF)](http://eng.anu.edu.au/courses/ENGN2226/current/data/project_concept_document.pdf)

 ### Feedback
-No marks are allocated to this assessment piece, but you will receive feedback to improve your final presentation.
+No marks are allocated to this assessment piece, but you will receive feedback from the group and your tutor guide the start of your project.

   * Demonstrate that the ideas address the design problem
   * Feasibility of adoption of the idea
   * Quality and professionalism of discussion

 ### Submission
 Please come to your tutorial with presentations, and 10 copies of your PCD to share around the room.
+Please also submit a soft copy on WATTLE.

+## Client Meetings
+Each group will have the opportunity to meet with their clients to expand on their PCD.
+Please take your PCD to your client meeting (and be prepared to change your whole ideas around your project!).

-## Project Report
+## Weekly Progress Report
 The draft project report is a document that you will build with your group each week over the semester.
 The final report will be given to the client, and should be a representation of your group's best work over the semester.

-There are two parts to the document:
+There are two parts to the homework:

   - A weekly progress document
   - A weekly group exercise that demonstrates how the theory applies to your project.
 This will evolve to become your Group Project Report.
 Consider the Individual Research paper as serving the background/evidence for weekly homework (and therefore the group report).